Categories

 “The thought was that if we focus on quality, we’ll end up not only with a superlative collection, but we’ll end up with a collection that tells a global art history,” Adam Levine is thinking.
 He probably means, if you want to tell a story about global art history, and if you focus on quality, you will end up with a superlative collection.
 But he also says that the museum has the superpower to wave a magic wand and make great art out of crap.
 So what is it?

 The writer points out that the museum had 386 new acquisitions in 2023, up from 60 in 2022.
 She did not mention that that includes the 306 Japanese Netsukes (little toggles) donated by Richard R. Silverman to go along with the hundreds of other such pieces that he had previously donated.
 This repetition expands on world art history?
 30 of the 386 acquisitions are photographs donated by Spencer Stone.
-19 are works on paper by Barbara Jones-Hugo (who?), some purchased & some donated by the art dealer David Lusenhop of Cleveland, who sold them the controversial burnt American flag piece in 2022.
+19 are works on paper by Barbara Jones-Hugo, some purchased & some donated by the art dealer David Lusenhop of Cleveland, who sold them the controversial burnt American flag piece in 2022.
 The museum also acquired six works on paper and one 3-D object by Matt Wedel, the ceramist who had the five-month long show in 2022-2023 that filled up the Levis Gallery with “Phenomenal Debris.”
-Reflected in that title, the new acquisitions are nothing to brag about.
+Reflected in that title, the new acquisitions, short of Spencer Stone’s 30 superlative photographs, are nothing to brag about.

 The writer falsely claims that “as a non-profit institution, TMA is obligated to educate on the entire world,” which is absurd.
 Did Adam Levine tell her that and she blindly repeated it?
 Comparing their new acquisitions to their mission to cover the entire globe, the writer equates it to the “coming of fruition” of the founders’ dream of “building an art collection of the highest caliber.”